dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 The `@` prefix is required for string parameters.
 Otherwise, the framework assumes that a string literal is set.

-Outside of string parameters, we recommend use the use of the `@` prefix for nonliterals, even when they aren't strictly required.
+Outside of string parameters, we recommend the use of the `@` prefix for nonliterals, even when they aren't strictly required.

 We don't recommend the use of the `@` prefix for literals (for example, boolean values), keywords (for example, `this`), or `null`, but you can choose to use them if you wish.
 For example, `IsFixed="@true"` is uncommon but supported.